DiSkyOrg/Documentation/docs/getting-started/2-bot-loading.md

 You'll see here how to use DiSky in a Skript file, especially how to load your bot.

-??? tips "What are scopes? (read if you're a newbie)"
+??? tips "What are structures? (read if you're a newbie)"
-    DiSky is using a lot of **scopes**, which are very similar to the event system.
-Instead of being in a trigger (such as on load or a command), a scope is the trigger itself and thus can be placed in a file without a parent.
+    DiSky is using a lot of **structures**, which are very similar to the event system.
+Instead of being in a trigger (such as on load or a command), a structure is the trigger itself and thus can be placed in a file without a parent.

-    Scopes come with two sorts of **entry** (entry looks like `name: value`):
+    Structures come with two sorts of **entry** (entry looks like `name: value`):

     * Value entry (form: `name: value`), event-related literals are forbidden (only global variable & script options works here):
     ````applescript
-    <scope name>:
+    <structure name>:
             token: "token"
     ````

     * Section entry (form: `name: <line break> code ...`), code that could be running.
     ````applescript
-    <scope name>:
+    <strcture name>:
             on ready:
                 send "%event-bot% has been loaded!" to console
     ````

     It will load automatically when the code is reloaded.

-## Bot Scope
+## Bot Structure

-DiSky's bot creation scope looks like this:
+DiSky's bot creation structure looks like this:

 ```applescript hl_lines="3 6 10 14 15 16 18 19 23 26 29"
 # The name specified here doesn't matter with the one used in the developer portal.